 A really great beginner bass guitar at an incredibly low cost.
-You’ve got two single coil pickups, typical of a jazz bass, as well as two volume controls and one tone control.
+You’ve got two single-coil pickups, typical of jazz bass, as well as two volume controls and one tone control.
 Complimenting this with some Flatwound strings really helps to complete its tone.
 You can’t go wrong with this one!

 This double dual coil precision bass is a really fantastic tone beast.
 It’s a strong and true design based on a 30-year-old model and even comes with a 3 way EQ allowing you to sculpt the tone to your needs.
 The 3-way tap switch allows you to change the pickup configuration, further developing its tonal capabilities.
 These retail around the $350.00 mark and at that price, they are well worth the spend.

 With its distinctive body and design, the Jaguar bass is one of those rare examples of a bass guitar under $350.00 that is both a J bass and a P bass.
 It has both pickup setups with independent volume controls for each as well as a master control knob and an active bass boost for more power and low-end presence.
 If you can’t decide on which way you want to go in terms of design, this makes the most sense.
 For your first bass guitar, why not have the best of both worlds?